The ABLE BIPOC Outreach Toolkit

 Eric Cardenas is an ABLE National Resource Center Ambassador.
 He is also an advocate for Texas Society of Interpreters for the Deaf, Texas Association of the Deaf, and an ASL teacher at University of Texas Rio Grande Valley.
 Eric is a first Mexican-American generation and Deaf LGBT person.
 His parents were legal immigrants to the United States from Mexico.
 He is also the first member of his family to graduate from college and earned a master’s degree in Sign Language Education at Gallaudet University.
 Eric is currently in a doctoral program.
 He opened his ABLE account to save money for potential future disability-related expenses and hopes to use the funds from his ABLE account to possibly purchase and adapt a house.

-Read stories, strategies and testimonials directly from ABLE NRC’s nine (9) BIPOC Ambassadors as they share their experiences using ABLE account to increase their financial independence and stability and improve the quality of life of their families.
+Read stories, strategies and testimonials directly from ABLE NRC’s BIPOC Ambassadors as they share their experiences using ABLE account to increase their financial independence and stability and improve the quality of life of their families.

-Extra Costs of Living with a Disability
+The Extra Costs of Living with a Disability in the U.S. — Resetting the Policy Table

 Five Things You Can Do To Increase ABLE BIPOC Outreach